 Will the sisters learn that sense must mix with sensibility if they are to find personal happiness in a society where status and money govern the rules of love?

-Also, it has Dan Stevens from Downton Abbey and he definitely puts those blue eyes to good use.
+Also, it has Dan Stevens from Downton Abbey, and he definitely puts those blue eyes to good use.
 The entire cast, including Hattie Morahan and Dominic Cooper, give outstanding performances.
+There’s also a fun duel between Colonel Brandon and Willoughby.